-INDIANAPOLIS — Darius Leonard certainly lives up to his "Maniac" nickname on the field, but as it turns out, he's just as maniacal when he's forced to watch his Indianapolis Colts from home.
+INDIANAPOLIS — Shaquille Leonard certainly lives up to his "Maniac" nickname on the field, but as it turns out, he's just as maniacal when he's forced to watch his Indianapolis Colts from home.

 Diagnosed with a concussion after the Colts' Week 2 victory over the Tennessee Titans, Leonard continued to battle symptoms over the next three weeks, which prevented him from playing against the Atlanta Falcons, Oakland Raiders and Kansas City Chiefs.

 Against the Falcons, Leonard threw on his Colts helmet and game jersey and nervously paced back and forth as his teammates were able to hang on for a 27-24 home victory.
 Leonard was able to be on the sideline for Indy's Week 4 loss to the Raiders at Lucas Oil Stadium, but then watched from home once again the following week, frequently sharing his thoughts on Twitter as the Colts went on the road and defeated the previously undefeated Kansas City Chiefs, 19-13.

 Leonard was able to take advantage of the bye week last week to be cleared from the league's concussion protocol, and he's hopeful that he'll be able to suit up this Sunday, as the Colts play host to the Houston Texas in a critical AFC South Divisional matchup.

 One thing's for sure, though: Leonard would much rather be "the Maniac" on the field again.